zuozhenggh/learning-library/analytics-library/oas-augmented-analytics-oml/oas-augmented-analytics/oas-augmented-analytics.md

   In this case it will perform automatic aggregations on the distinct rows.

-  Attrition is a binary variable so it will be split into a yes or a no. the pie chart at the top shows a breakdown of employees who did or didn't leave the company.
+  Attrition is a binary variable so it will be split into a yes or a no. The pie chart at the top shows a breakdown of employees who did or didn't leave the company.

   ![](./images/OML11.png " ")